-Medical detox programs can help to keep you safe, alleviate uncomfortable symptoms, and avoid relapse.
+Medical detox programs can help to keep you safe, alleviate uncomfortable symptoms, and avoid a relapse.

-According to the National Institute on Drug Abuse, detox is an important part of the recovery process for many, but it’s not always enough to facilitate a lasting change.
+According to the NCBI (NIDA), detox is an important part of the recovery process for many, but it’s not always enough to facilitate a lasting change.
 People who have been diagnosed with a moderate-to-severe substance use disorder may need long-term addiction treatment to help them avoid relapse after detox.

 In treatment, you will address underlying issues like mental health problems, social issues, or other problems that may be a cause or consequences of your addition.
 You will also develop relapse prevention strategies that can help you to safeguard your recovery for years to come.